JohnCoene/waiter/README.md

 ![](man/figures//waitress-basic.gif)

-There are more options to the waitress, you can have it overlay any element (such as the navbar), automagically increment it, etc.
+There are more options to the waitress, you can have it overlay any element (such as the navbar), automatically increment it, etc.

 ## Get it